MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/unknownincomingemailintegrationerror.md

 ---
 title: UnknownIncomingEmailIntegrationError
-description: Provides a solution to an error that occurs within a Dynamics 365 mailbox record. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to the UnknownIncomingEmailIntegrationError error that occurs within a Dynamics 365 mailbox record. ms.reviewer: ms.topic: troubleshooting ms.date: